 Great coffee: Sidewalk Cafe, Bohemian Raw, Le Sorelle (Bowen)

-Top spots for a beverage: Hemmingways, KC’s Bar and Grill, Magnums
+Top spots for a beverage: KC’s Chargrill & Bar, Magnums Hotel

 Let’s face it, pretty much any time is a good time to be in Airlie.
 The region enjoys a subtropical climate, with daily temperatures averaging in the high 20s.
-Summer does bring some rain (and the school holiday crowds!).
+October through to May is peak stinger season (making the fabulous Airlie Beach Lagoon the best option for a splash), but October and November are generally the most temperate months to visit.
+Summer brings some rainfall, higher humidity and the school holiday crowds.
 Expect the mercury to hover around 30.

 Winter is when the region really comes into its own as a balmy escape from the chills down south.
-While daytime temperatures sit at around 23-25 degrees, you might need something warm to pop on in the evening.
+While daytime temperatures sit at around 23 to 25 degrees, you’ll need something warm to pop on in the evening.

 While you might think the only culture in Airlie Beach would be of the beach variety, think again.

-No Airlie Beach travel guide would be complete without recommending a visit to Shane Batham’s Into the Blue Gallery – one man’s homage to the big blue of the Whitsundays.
+No Airlie Beach travel guide would be complete without recommending a visit to Shane Batham’s Into The Blue Gallery — one man’s homage to the big blue of the Whitsundays.
 Shane’s large format panoramic photographic images are nothing short of inspiring.
-If your own piccy skills aren’t up to the job, you can take home one of these.
+If your own piccy skills aren’t up to the job of doing the region justice, you can take home one of these instead.